Skip to navigation Skip to content

 Procedure ends here.

-Record all earnings changes on a DOC.
+Record all earnings and/or leave payment changes on a Fast Note.

 Add new ongoing periodic compensation + Read more ...